Sunrise

 :;

-At the moment, bootscript stops short of instructing the Sun to actually boot, but provides the instructions to reboot using the new configuration.
+At the moment, bootscript stops short of instructing the Sun to actually boot or reset, but provides the instructions to reboot using the new configuration; this is because you may want to make other changes (like connecting a keyboard to the Sun) before rebooting.
+Do not reboot the system by power cycling it.

 All requests for files with non-rooted file names are served starting at this directory with the exception of files of the form xxxxxxxx.SUNyy.
 These are Sparc kernel boot files where xxxxxxxx is the hex IP address of the machine requesting the kernel and yy is an architecture identifier.
 Tftpd looks up the file in the network database using ipinfo (see ndb(2)) and responds with the boot file specified for that particular machine.